 Misinformation and the Attempt to Ban kratom

 Officials, political leaders, and law enforcement have cited kratom in a small number of overdose deaths.
 In each of these cases, however, morphine or other opioids have also been in the system of the deceased.
 Opioids are known to be “central nervous system depressants” – meaning they slow breathing and heart rate so much that it can cause death.
 The suppression of the nervous system is the major cause of death via an opioid overdose.
 Kratom is not a central nervous system depressant.
-Therefore the risk of overdose is far less.
-It is ironic, and one could say almost unconscionable, that there is an effort to ban kratom, when it is the only known opioid that does not stop your breathing or heart upon overdose.
-Therefore kratom has a tremendous potential to provide pain relief in a much safer fashion than opium derivative drugs.
+It is ironic, and one could say almost unconscionable, that there is an effort to ban kratom, Kratom has a tremendous potential to provide pain relief in a much safer fashion than opium derivative drugs.
 This also makes kratom very dangerous to the drug industry, as kratom has the potential to safely replace a large number of pharmaceuticals that have billions of dollars of sales a year.

 Congressional Attempts to Ban kratom